-Jira Reporting and Dashboards (Team Virtual)
+Realizing the Power of Jira Reporting & Dashboards (Team Virtual)

 This course is for those who are new to Jira dashboards and reports.

 You'll learn how to use Jira's out-of-the box reporting and dashboard capabilities to view and assess progress and bottlenecks within projects.
 In hands-on exercises, you'll create and configure a project dashboard and learn how to configure dashboard gadgets.
 You’ll also learn how to read Jira Software reports, configure a wallboard, and create a multi-project dashboard.
 The course discusses dashboard best practices and pitfalls and how to ensure your reporting reflects the right metrics at the right time.
 This course should put you on the path to using one of Jira's core strengths: displaying project status visually on fully customizable dashboards.

 - Create and configure dashboards

 - Use filters as the data sources for dashboards